sagarbehere/ofx-to-beancount/README.md

 - Accounts in the transaction postings as labels
 - Uses TF-IDF Vectorization and a Random Forest Classifier
 - Predictions with a confidence of >= 90% are displayed in green color.
 Predictions with a confidence <= 20% are displayed in red color.
 The rest are shown in yellow-ish/orange color
-- Requires minimum 10 transactions with at least 2 different categories

 ## Duplicate Detection